Peter Salem’s Courage at Bunker Hill

 Some scholars belief Salem is depicted in Trumbull's painting above Colonel Knowlton just to the left.

-Some scholars believe that Peter Salem is depicted in Trumbull’s painting just above Colonel Knowlton and General Putnam and to the left.
+Some scholars believe that Peter Salem is depicted in Trumbull’s painting just above Colonel Knowlton and to the left of General Putnam’s right arm.

 Salem’s superiors later introduced him to General George Washington as “the man who shot Pitcairn.”
 A celebrated painting by John Trumbull that was painted in 1787 and entitled The Death of General Warren at the Battle of Bunker’s Hill hangs in the U.S. Capitol rotunda in Washington, D.C.
 It shows a black soldier prominent in the painting that is thought to be Peter Salem holding a flintlock musket as Pitcairn falls, though some experts believe that he is more likely the much smaller image of a black soldier at the top of the painting.